Golf NIL Movement: John Daly II, Kihei Akina validate NIL stock on pro stage

 Money Moves

 John Daly II made his PGA Tour debut count.
-On sponsor exemption at the Puerto Rico Open, the Arkansas senior positioned himself inside the top ten through 54 holes, a performance that reinforces his $1.25 million Golf NIL Valuation.
+On sponsor exemption at the Puerto Rico Open, the Arkansas senior positioned himself inside the top ten through 54 holes, a performance that reinforces his recent move to a $1.25 million Golf NIL Valuation.
 Daly ranks No. 2 in the Golf NIL College Men's Rankings and No. 4 overall.

-The most-followed male athlete in college golf, Daly has turned his father's fan base into his own and become one of the sport's most-watched amateurs on YouTube—a reach that extends well beyond the NCAA.
+The most-followed male athlete in college golf, Daly converted the name recognition into a loyal fan base of his own and has become one of the sport's most-watched amateurs on YouTube—a reach that extends well beyond the NCAA.

 He first cracked the top 100 of the World Amateur Golf Rankings last August on the strength of a U.S. Amateur quarterfinal run.
-Since then: a win at the Blessings Collegiate Invitational, a runner-up finish at the Bearcat Invitational, and a climb to No. 54 in the world.
+Since then: a win at the Blessings Collegiate Invitational, a runner-up finish at the Bearcat Invitational, and a climb to No. 54 in the World Golf Amateur Rankings.

 A fixture at the PGA Tour Champions-sanctioned PNC Championship, Daly and his father finished second in their ninth appearance together last year.
 He wore his father's Lion's Den label on that stage and again in Puerto Rico this past week alongside Nike and JLab.